Factors affecting software development costs

 B2C apps enable companies to interact with their customers and advertise and sell their products and services.
 B2C software’s key features include presenting companies’ offerings, providing customer support, publishing client reviews, etc. Netflix and Amazon are two famous examples of B2C solutions.

 When building B2C products, the design and user experience matter as much as the functionality, because usability is key to success in this type of applications.
-User interface must be appealing, yet simple for everyone to navigate.
-This software type has a larger user base and faces more competition.
-You also will have to update it more frequently to keep up with trends and incorporate customer feedback.
+The user interface must be appealing yet simple for everyone to navigate.
+B2C software products normally have a larger user base and face more intense competition.
+You also will have to update such apps more frequently to keep up with trends and refine them based on customer feedback.

 2. Internal vs. external applications

-Internal applications are used within one organization and address its internal issues.
+Internal applications are used within one organization or several affiliate organizations and focus on its internal issues.
 External solutions, on the other hand, are intended to serve the outside world.

 To build an internal application, you need to conduct a rigorous analysis of your own business, which limits your research scope to your own company.
 With external products, the team performs market research, which widens the investigation scope.
 This market study covers more use cases.
 Based on the sheer analysis scope and possibly outsider expertise, external solutions tend to have higher costs of software development.